Kowobeli/MCCI-Event-Calculator/README.md

 # MCCI_Event_Calculator
-Tool to calculate MCCI plobby tournaments.
+Tool created to calculate scoring for MCCI plobby tournaments.

 ## Description
 The MCCI Event Calculator is a tool for mcci plobby tournament hosts, as a way of making the whole process of calculating the team score and individual score easier!